lsst-sitcom/sitcomtn-148/sections/serialRemnants.rst

-    the effect is slightly amplifier dependent, still, like in ITL, the first line read in an exposure following an exposure with saturated overscan, is close to saturation, and a significant signal is visible in the first 20-50 lines. ( see left plots of :ref:`image-e2vClear` )
+    the effect is slightly amplifier dependent, still, like in ITL, the first line read in an exposure following an exposure with saturated overscan, is close to saturation, and a significant signal is visible in the first 20-50 lines. ( :ref:`see left plots of clear e2v image<image-e2vClear>` )

 These left over electrons are not associated to what we usually